KragWu/MuscleTracker/docs/BUILDNOTE.md

 You can read this documentation: https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/prop-types.md

-To fix the linter error of the function `require` is not defined, we need to add this line in eslint config:
+To fix the linter error of the function `require` is not defined, we need to add this line in Eslint config:
 ```
 module.exports = {
     "env": {